About

 Series: «The Maurice Trilogy»

-A study of identity, transformation and post-human condition.
+A study of identity, transformation, and the erosion of the self.

 «Maurice Incorporated»